Recipes of Coos River

 in the face of duties deemed unending.

-Cooking on the fire pit rack takes work,
+Cooking on the fire pit rack takes focus,

 especially if a host’s helper is pretending.